Fall 2015 Enrollment

 All students who demonstrate creative promise and intellectual curiosity are encouraged to apply to CCA.

-CCA is committed to reflecting and serving diverse populations, and welcomes all undergraduate applicants who will enhance the college’s diverse community.
+CCA is committed to reflecting and serving diverse populations, and welcomes all undergraduate applicants who will enhance the college’s unique community.
 Making a CCA education accessible to the most talented and deserving students is a fundamental goal.

 Applications are reviewed on an individualized basis, taking into account academic achievements, creative abilities, individual achievements and activities, a personal essay, recommendations, and a portfolio.
 Undergraduate applicants must have a high school diploma or the equivalent.
 First-year applicants should follow a college preparatory program in high school, including courses in studio art and art history whenever possible.